zohl/servant-auth-cookie/README.md

 will show the private page only if a correct cookie is presented.
 For valid accounts see `usersDB` list in `example/Main.hs`.

+## Known limitations
+Renewal of a `ServerKey` immediately invalidates existing sessions, thus is not recommended to use frequently.
+Restarting an application with key renewal will result in the same effect.
+This is going to be fixed in the next release.

 ## See also
 - [Changelog](../master/CHANGELOG.md)